Zasilkovna/opencart3/README.md

 - setting prices according to weighting rules
 - traffic tax and GEO zone settings
 - free shipping from the specified price or weight of the order
+- possibility of bulk weight adjustment in the shipment list
 - export shipments to a csv file that can be imported in the client section
 - Journal 3 one page checkout support